mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

         }
     })

+    text("policy_gradient_ex", "try me!", [32,32], {angle: -Math.PI / 4})
 });
 </script>

 The number next to each action in the visualization is the probability that the action will be chosen.
-A circle is drawn next to the action that is choosen for each frame.
+A circle is drawn next to the action that is chosen for each frame.

 Over time, you'll notice that the action you selected will be chosen more frequently.
-The key idea of Policy Gradient Methods is intuative, and boils down to just one objective:
+The key idea of Policy Gradient Methods is intuitive, and boils down to just one objective:

 > **Adjust** the **policy** to **increase** the **probability** of **actions** that lead to **good** outcomes.